Altermagnetism: an unconventional spin-ordered phase of matter

-The p-wave and d-wave nematic electronic liquid crystals without spin ordering, mentioned in the previous section and illustrated by the anisotropically distorted spin-degenerate Fermi surfaces in Fig.~2, correspond to the charge-channel Pomeranchuk instabilities in the $l=1$ angular-momentum channel\cite{Born1948,Bohm1949,Landau1957,Pomeranchuk1959,Hoddeson1987} and $l=2$ channel\cite{Halboth2000,Oganesyan2001,Fradkin2007}, respectively.
+Starting from $l=1$, referred to as spin nematic in the early literature\cite{Marchenko1991,Gorkov1992}, and later identified as a generalized electronic liquid crystal\cite{Wu2007}, there are two types labeled in Refs.~\onlinecite{Wu2004,Wu2007} as the $\alpha$-phase and the $\beta$-phase (Fig.~\ref{fig_He_PI_AM}b,e), in analogy to the A-phase and the B-phase of superfluid $^3$He (Fig.~\ref{fig_He_PI_AM}a,d).

-The spin-channel counterparts are illustrated in Fig.~3.
-Starting from the $l=1$ (p-wave) channel, there are two types labeled as spin-ordered B-phase and A-phase electronic nematics\cite{Wu2007}.
-In the former case, the Fermi surface spin-splits into larger and smaller surfaces, where the shape of each surface is otherwise undistorted\cite{Akhiezer1978,Marchenko1991,Wu2004}.
-This is reminiscent of the $l=0$ (s-wave) ferromagnetic phase, but there is a key difference.
-The spin-ordered B-phase electronic nematic has a momentum dependent spin texture, where the direction of spin {\bf s} depends on the direction of momentum {\bf k} such that the spin winds once along the Fermi surface.
-As a result, the phase breaks, individually, both the spin-space and real-space rotation symmetries, while ferromagnets only break the spin-space symmetry.
-Nevertheless, the spin-ordered B-phase electronic nematic still remains essentially isotropic.
-This can be illustrated by defining a combined spin and real space helicity\cite{Akhiezer1978,Wu2004}, ${\bf s}\cdot {\bf k}$, which is constant and has opposite sign on the two spin-split Fermi surfaces in the model of the spin-ordered $l=1$ electronic nematic in the B-phase in Fig.~3.
-This is again reminiscent of the constant and opposite sign spin polarizations on the isotropic spin-split Fermi surfaces of the ferromagnet.
-However, while in the ferromagnet the opposite spin polarizations of the larger and smaller Fermi surface lead to a net magnetization, the helicity is an illustration of the zero net magnetization in the p-wave phase.
-Instead of the s-wave ferromagnet, the essentially isotropic spin-ordered electronic nematic in the B-phase is thus a direct counterpart of the superfluid $^3$He in the B-phase\cite{Wu2004}.
+In the $\beta$-phase, the Fermi surface spin-splits into larger and smaller surfaces, where the shape of each surface is otherwise undistorted\cite{Akhiezer1978,Marchenko1991,Wu2004,Wu2007}.
+This is reminiscent of the $l=0$ ($s$-wave) ferromagnetic instability, but there are key symmetry differences.
+First, the $\beta$-phase $l=1$ Pomeranchuk instability shares with the B-phase of superfluid $^3$He the time-reversal symmetry and the broken parity symmetry.
+In contrast, the ferromagnetic instability breaks time-reversal symmetry and preserves the parity symmetry.
+Second, in analogy to the spin-space order parameter vector ${\bf d}^{\rm B}({\bf k})\propto{\bf k}$ in the B-phase of superfluid $^3$He, the $l=1$ $\beta$-phase has a momentum dependent spin texture on the energy iso-surface, where the direction of spin depends on the direction of momentum such that the spin winds once along the Fermi surface.
+As a result, the $l=1$ $\beta$-phase breaks, individually, both the spin-space and real-space rotation symmetries, but preserves a symmetry combining the same rotation transformations in the spin space and the real space, rendering the phase essentially isotropic.
+This is analogous to the B-phase of superfluid $^3$He.
+In contrast, the $l=0$ ferromagnetic Pomeranchuk instability is isotropic because it only breaks the spin-space rotation symmetry, but preserves the real-space rotation symmetry.